- How is rhabdomyosarcoma treated?

 Newer radiation techniques

 Some newer techniques can help doctors aim the treatment at the tumor more accurately while reducing the radiation exposure to nearby healthy tissues.
 These techniques may help increase the success rate and reduce side effects.
 Most doctors now use these approaches when they are available.

 Three-dimensional conformal radiation therapy (3D-CRT): 3D-CRT uses special computers to precisely map the location of the tumor.
 Depending on where the tumor is, your child may be fitted with a plastic mold resembling a body cast to keep him or her in the same position during each treatment so that the radiation can be aimed more accurately.
 Radiation beams are then shaped and aimed at the tumor from several directions.
 Each beam alone is fairly weak, which makes it less likely to damage normal body tissues, but the beams converge at the tumor to give a higher dose of radiation there.

-Brachytherapy (internal radiation therapy): Another newer approach is to insert a radioactive pellet into or near the tumor for a short time.
+Brachytherapy (internal radiation therapy): Another approach is to insert a radioactive source into or near the tumor for a short time.
 The radiation travels only a short distance, so the tumor gets most of the radiation.
 This approach may be especially useful in treating some bladder, vaginal, and head and neck area tumors.
 Some early studies suggest that this may be a good way to preserve the function of these organs in many children.

 Other newer techniques, such as stereotactic radiotherapy and proton beam radiotherapy, are discussed briefly in the section “What’s new in rhabdomyosarcoma research and treatment?”

 Possible side effects

 The side effects of radiation therapy depend on the dose of radiation and where it is aimed, as well as a child’s age.
 Some effects are likely to last a short time, while others might have a longer lasting impact.